Updated: 11/24/2014 2:22 PM

 This is just one example among many featured in this program dedicated to special people in our community who take that extra step to help others.

-People like Ruby Huls who drives big yellow school bus No. 2 for the kids of the Buffalo Lake district just west of the Twin Cities.
+Ruby Huls drives a big yellow school bus No. 2 for the kids of the Buffalo Lake district just west of the Twin Cities.
 What sets Ruby apart is she has driven the same bus, year in year out, for more than 50 years.

 "I've had this route for so many years,” Huls said.
 “When I've had grandpa, and I've had your dad, and now, I've got the youngsters.”